 LTX-2 ComfyUI Nodes

 This page documents ComfyUI nodes released for LTX-2.
-These nodes address specific workflow pain points: prompt iteration speed, quality stability, advanced guidance control, and IC-LoRA strength tuning.
-All nodes are designed to be optional drop-ins that enhance existing workflows without requiring complete restructuring.
+These nodes address specific workflow pain points, such as prompt iteration speed, quality stability, advanced guidance control, and IC-LoRA strength tuning.
+All nodes are designed to be optional drop-ins that enhance existing workflows.

 Gemma Text Encoding: